 Ramp::Ramp(int Function_Number, double lowerbound, double upperbound )

 This constructor selects the function which is to be used for ramping.
 The lower bound and upper bound determines which part of the function, based on interval on x-axis, is to be used for ramping.
 Eg: when function is x-sin(x) lower bound is selected as 0 and upper bound as 2*pi.
-PWMPWM
+The library can be easily used for different drivers, for that during the initialization the range of PWM is to be specified.
+The output variable where the instantaneous PWM is updated is controlled using pointers so that different functions can update or use the same variable.

 Ramp:: pass (double * Current_position, int *PWM_of_motor, int minimumspeed )